veo-labs/openveo-player/docs/index.md

-# What's OpenVeo Player ?
+# What's OpenVeo Player?

 OpenVeo Player is an [AngularJS](https://angularjs.org/) directive to wrap an HTML5, Youtube or Vimeo player aiming to offer images synchronization and chapters.

 ## Compatibility

-OpenVeo Player has been tested on the following browsers :
+OpenVeo Player has been tested on the following browsers:

 - Google Chrome 54
 - Mozilla Firefox 47